The Committee will consist of no fewer than three directors.

 HUMAN RESOURCES PRACTICES

-Provide oversight and policy direction on diversity and employee satisfaction.
+- Provide oversight and policy direction on diversity, equity and inclusion matters, including programs, trends and issues.

 STRUCTURE AND OPERATIONS